 When I find myself in this situation, I often say (from the heart), “I can’t even imagine how much you must hurt (or how lonely you must feel or how devastated you must be).”

 Avoid using language that implies the person who died by suicide was to blame.
-It is inappropriate to say, “killed himself,” “ended his life,” or “took his life.”
+It is hurtful to say, “killed himself,” “ended his life,” or “took his life.”
 The emphasis should instead be focused on grieving the death of a special person.

 When talking with your friend and the family of the deceased, don’t be afraid to talk about his death, just as you would normally talk about the death of any friend.
 Don’t be afraid to mention the loved one’s name and to recall pleasant memories you shared with the deceased.